Lisp-Stat/documentation/content/en/docs/Contributing/_index.md

 as widely as possible, and for its users to be confident about the origins and continuing existence of the code.
 The CLA help us achieve that goal.
-Although common, many in the Lisp community are unaware of CLA or their importance.
+Although common, many in the Lisp community are unaware of CLAs or their importance.

 Some often asked questions include:

 ### Why do you need a CLA?

 We need a CLA because, by law, all rights reside with the originator of a work unless otherwise agreed.
 The CLA allows the project to accept and distribute your contributions.
-Without your consent via a CLA, the project has no rights to ues the code.
+Without your consent via a CLA, the project has no rights to use the code.
 Here's what Google has to say in their [CLA policy page](https://opensource.google/docs/cla/policy/):

 *Standard inbound license*